castorini/anserini/docs/experiments-covid.md

 We resolved the issue from round 2 where the final submitted runs have less than 1000 hits per topic.

-We have written scripts that make replicating the round 3 baselines easy:
+We have written scripts that automate the replication of these baselines:

 ```bash
 $ python src/main/python/trec-covid/download_indexes.py --date 2020-05-19